ramonpetgrave64/github-build-attestations-rw/draft_post.md

 Why not use self-hosted runners?
 Becuase They [can be maliciously modified](https://docs.github.com/en/enterprise-cloud@latest/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#self-hosted-runner-security) by their host, but we can rely on Github to provide safe github-hosted runners.
 We use github-hosted runners to help protect the integrity of the build.

 The `slsa3-build-rw.yml` will run your repo's named `slsa-build` action with a runner-label that you may supply as input.
-But wee found that if a user has a [self-hosted runner labeled "ubuntu-latest"](https://github.com/slsa-framework/slsa-github-generator/issues/1868#issuecomment-1979426130) or any other of Github's default runner label, then
+But we found that if a user has a [self-hosted runner labeled "ubuntu-latest"](https://github.com/slsa-framework/slsa-github-generator/issues/1868#issuecomment-1979426130) or any other of Github's default runner label, then
 Github Actions may still queue the Job on their self-hosted runners.
-Besides not keeping any self-hosted runners, or not using labels that collide, [Enterprise](https://docs.github.com/en/enterprise-cloud@latest/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#restricting-the-use-of-self-hosted-runners) users can restrict the usage of self-hosted runners.
+We use the Job Step conditional `if: ${{ runner.environment != 'github-hosted' }}` to detect self-hosted runners, and quickly fail the workflow in that case.

 #### Verifying the Runner Environment